FailAcademy/learning/adp-vancouver/_slides/week-08/03-mobile-databases.md

 1. Whats and whys of embedded databases
 2. Introduction to AsyncStorage
-3. Use AsyncStorage to perform CRUD of "Faves"
+3. Use AsyncStorage to perform CRUD

 ---